|

 face with menacing eyes.
 "That's a damn scary look, Kor," Bri

-whispered soberly; curious, but not afraid.
-Kor's
+whispered soberly; curious, and not afraid.
+Kor admired Bri's

-Guarding Mantra's name had been his #1
+lack of fear: Guarding Mantra's name had been his #1

 secret... not anymore.